lupyuen/pinephone-nuttx/README.md

 -   [NuttX Kernel TCON0 Test Log (Graphics Logging Disabled)](https://gist.github.com/lupyuen/61a1374c9ea6a1b7826488da688e8c6c)

+The log appears garbled when `printf` is called by our Zig Test Program, due to concurrent printing by multiple tasks.
+This will be fixed.

 # Add Display Engine Driver to NuttX Kernel

 TODO: Allwinner A64 Display Engine Driver, convert from Zig to C